JosephMossman/ELK_Stack_Project/README.md

 SSH into the control node and follow the steps below:
 - Copy the .yml file to the ansible directory.
 - Update the /etc/ansible/ansible.cfg file to allow remote users.
-- Update the /etc/ansible/hosts file to allow the specific servers IP address and their published ports.
+- Update the /etc/ansible/hosts file to allow the specific servers IP addresses and their published ports.
 - Run the playbook, and navigate to the Kibana website to check that the installation worked as expected.

 Answer the following questions: